forslund/pymimic/README.md

 ## Dependencies

-*pymimic* requires an installation of mimic to work, the installation can either be in the virtual environment used for pymimic or a systemwide installation.
+*pymimic* requires an installation of mimic (configured with `--enable-shared`) to work.
+The default search paths are

+- System library paths
+- $VIRUTALENV/lib
+- $VIRTUALENV/usr/lib

+Search order can be changed by modifying `pymimic.lib_paths`.

 ### Get mimic